Caylin Young: Background

 Young graduated from Hampton University with a Bachelor's degree in mathematics.
 He later attended the University of Baltimore School of Law, where he earned his Juris Doctor degree.

 Young interned for the Maryland Court of Appeals, served as a legal fellow to U.S. Senator Cory Booker, and was a legislative assistant for former state senator Nathaniel J. McFadden and former state delegate Cheryl Glenn.
 He also served as the legislative director for then-Baltimore City Council president Brandon Scott.
+From January to December 2021, Young served as the director of public policy for the American Civil Liberties Union of Maryland, afterwards serving as the deputy director for the Baltimore City Office of Equity and Civil Rights until January 2026.

 In 2018, Young unsuccessfully ran for the Maryland House of Delegates in District 45, coming in fourth place with 12.1 percent of the vote.

-In December 2019, Young applied to fill a vacancy in the Maryland House of Delegates to serve the rest of the term of state delegate Cheryl Glenn, who resigned and pleaded guilty to federal corruption charges.
+In December 2019, he applied to fill a vacancy in the Maryland House of Delegates to serve the rest of the term of state delegate Cheryl Glenn, who resigned and pleaded guilty to federal corruption charges.
 In January 2020, the Baltimore City Democratic Central Committee voted to nominate Chanel Branch to the seat, with Young placing second behind Branch.
 After the controversial vote, Young sought legal advice to challenge the results, arguing that succession votes have traditionally required four votes, whereas Branch got three.

-In January 2021, the American Civil Liberties Union of Maryland hired Young to serve as its public policy director.
-He left the ACLU in December to serve as the deputy director for the Baltimore City Office of Equity and Civil Rights.

-In 2022, Young ran for the Maryland House of Delegates in District 45, running on a ticket with state senator Cory V. McCray and Jackie Addison, a community activist.
-He won the Democratic primary on July 19, narrowly defeating incumbent state delegate Chanel Branch by 116 votes.
+In 2022, Young ran for the Maryland House of Delegates in District 45, running on a ticket with state senator Cory McCray and Jackie Addison, a community activist.
+He won the Democratic primary on July 19, narrowly defeating Branch by 116 votes.